sfchronicle/newsapp-template/readme.rst

 Installation
 ------------

-Before you begin, you'll need to have the following installed:
+Before you begin, you'll need to do the following installations:

--  NodeJS/NPM
+- XCode: this is free and you can find it in the Apple App Store if you have a Mac
+- Homebrew: ``ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``
+- NodeJS/NPM: ``brew install node``
--  The Grunt command line utility (grunt-cli, installed globally)
+- The Grunt command line utility: ``npm install -g grunt-cli``
--  Grunt project scaffolding (grunt-init, installed globally)
+- Grunt project scaffolding: ``npm install -g grunt-init``

+Then you'll need to find your ``.grunt-init`` folder:
+- This is located under ``/Users/USERNAME/.grunt-init``
+- If your computer is not showing hidden files, on a Mac, execute the following commands:
+    - ``defaults write com.apple.finder AppleShowAllFiles YES``
+    - ``killall Finder``

-Find your ``.grunt-init`` folder and clone this repo into it using the following command:
+Clone this repo into it using the following command:

 .. code:: sh